holochain/elemental-chat-ui/README.md

 3. When you're done and you want to clean up all the holochain databases that `hc` created in `/tmp`, run `hc clean`

+## How to run automated tests:
+For unit tests
+- `yarn test:unit`
+For integration tests
+- In a holochain envoriment `yarn test:integration-hc`
+- In a holo envoriment `yarn test:integration-holo`

 ## Build:

 For hosted context: